rolfyone/playground/capella/beku/README.md

 ## Cleanup
 Run `cleanup.sh` to clean artifacts of these scripts. besu and teku should not be running while this script is run.

+## Overview

+ - Besu starts, produces blocks up to 5, where it hits TTD, and waits for CL.
+ - CL Starts in altair at genesis (0), transitions to Bellatrix at epoch 1 (slot 4)
+ - TTD detected at slot 6 (CL) and the first POS block on Besu is 6. (symmetric)
+ - Capella transition is epoch 4 (slot 16).